 The spread profits on the Company's fixed annuity and interest-sensitive whole life, universal life ("UL") and fixed portion of variable universal life insurance policies are at risk if interest rates decline and remain relatively low for a period of time.
 Should portfolio yields decline, the spreads between investment portfolio yields and the interest rate credited to contract holders would deteriorate as the Company's ability to manage spreads can become limited by minimum guaranteed rates on annuity and UL policies.
 In 2022, minimum guaranteed rates on non-variable annuity and UL policies generally ranged from 0.01% to 6.00%, with an average guaranteed rate of approximately 3.29%.
-In 2021, minimum guaranteed rates on non-variable annuity and UL policies generally ranged from 0.01% to 6.00%, with an average guaranteed rate of approximately 3.05%.
+In 2021, minimum guaranteed rates on non-variable annuity and UL policies generally ranged from 0.01% to 6.00%, with an average from 0.01% to 6.00%, with an average guaranteed rate of approximately 3.29%.